The beautiful hortus botanicus in Amsterdam

 It’s quite centrally located so once you are in the centre you can easily walk over to the hortus.
 From Central Station you can take metro 51 (direction Isolatorweg), metro 53 (direction Gaasperplas) or metro 54 (direction Gein) and get off at Waterlooplein.
 From here it is a 9-minute walk.
 Alternatively, you take tram 14 from Central Station and stop at Mr. Visserplein.
 From here is it is 3-minutewalk to the hortus.

 About the author: Laura Danielle is a co-founder of Comedy Walks: stand-up comedy shows with the city as a stage, or, if you like, city tours with a professional stand-up comedian as a guide.
-We currently run Comedy Walks in Amsterdam and Washington DC.
+We currently run Comedy Walks in Amsterdam, Washington DC, Berlin and Utrecht.
 By far the most fun way to explore a city!

 All information in the blog posts is based on personal experiences and commission free (“I rather drink coffee with inspiring entrepreneurs than compete with them for 20 cents commission for our customers’ coffee” – Laura Danielle).